What is biomass energy?

 - Sourcing spare parts can be difficult

-- Biomass requires more space than standard systems for the boiler and fuel storage
+- Biomass energy requires more space than standard systems for the boiler and fuel storage

 - Fuel storage conditions must be carefully designed as the fuel must remain dry